Uploading empty directory results in nonsensical items listed in failed transfers

 Nothing should be listed in "failed transfers" as no transfer has failed

-After the second time (or already the first if any of the empty folders already existed on the server already), the empty folders will be listed in the "Failed transfers" tab.
+After the second time (or already the first if any if the empty folders already existed on the server), the empty folders will be listed in the "Failed transfers" tab.

 That makes no sense whatsoever because you don't upload an empty folder, you create it on the server.
 When "uploading" a folder, if it already exists on the server, you either know that by requesting the listing beforehand and hence shouldn't have to attempt creating it, or you try to create it anyway and detect that it already exists because you fail to create it.
 Either way, that's not an error and it shouldn't be listed as a failed transfer.
 The only case where a folder should be listed as a failed transfer is if you fail to create it on the server but it does not already exist.